 If he or she is blaming you for everything that went wrong, disaster is imminent.
 If you’re blaming your ex, it’s just as big a problem.5.
 Insist on couple therapy for both of you.

 Pre-commitment therapy can help you find out the pitfalls and whether you’ve solved the old problems.6.
 Talk to a therapist.

 Consider seeing a therapist on your own, to get expert help to decide if you’re dating for the right reasons.Tina Tessina, Ph.D., has been a licensed California psychotherapist for more than 30 years.
-She's authored more than 11 books, including "Money, Sex and Kids."
-She can be reached at firstname.lastname@example.org.
+She has authored more than 11 books, including "Money, Sex and Kids"; “The Commuter Marriage: Keeping your Relationship Close While you’re Far Apart”; "How to Be a Couple and Still Be Free"; "The Unofficial Guide to Dating Again"; and, “It Ends with You: Grow Up and Grow Out of Dysfunction.”
+Tina can be reached at firstname.lastname@example.org.